bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Configuring Rails Applications
+Configuring Quails Applications
 ==============================

-This guide covers the configuration and initialization features available to Rails applications.
+This guide covers the configuration and initialization features available to Quails applications.

 After reading this guide, you will know:

-* How to adjust the behavior of your Rails applications.
+* How to adjust the behavior of your Quails applications.
 * How to add additional code to be run at application start time.

 --------------------------------------------------------------------------------